saravanakumarrc/Architecture_Journey/src/azure/az-104/Container_Services.md

 # Azure Container Services

-Azure Container Services provide a comprehensive suite of container solutions, including Azure Kubernetes Service (AKS), Container Instances, and Container Registry.
-These services enable you to deploy, manage, and scale containerized applications with enterprise-grade security and reliability.
-From single containers to complex microservices architectures, Azure's container ecosystem supports diverse containerization needs.
+Azure Container Services provide a comprehensive suite of offerings for containerized applications, from Azure Kubernetes Service (AKS) for orchestration to Container Instances for serverless containers and Container Registry for image management.
+These services enable organizations to build, deploy, and scale containerized applications with enterprise-grade security and reliability, supporting modern application development practices and microservices architectures.

 ## Overview
 Azure provides two main container services: Azure Container Instances (ACI) for simple container workloads and Azure Kubernetes Service (AKS) for orchestrating complex container applications.